What is a Skull Fracture?

 What to Do if You Suspect a Skull Fracture

 If you have reason to suspect you have suffered a skull fracture, you should seek immediate emergency medical care.
 These can be very serious and lead to even worse complications if not treated and evaluated properly.
-Talk to an attorney if someone else’s negligence cause it.
+Talk to an attorney if someone else’s negligence causes it.